 A reputable SNF will discharge patients as soon as they are no longer in need of around-the-clock medical care and intensive therapy.
 Be wary of any skilled nursing facility that offers to keep patients longer than needed for skilled care.

-If a senior’s family or caregiver is not yet ready to receive them home, then the social services discharge planner will help make alternative accommodations.
+If a senior’s family or caregiver is not yet ready to receive them home, then the social worker and/or discharge planner will offer resources and supports to help them prepare, such as education opportunities, referrals for in-home care services, adult day care, or senior living, or recommendations for home modifications or durable medical equipment.
 “Sometimes all the family needs is a bit of training, which we can provide,” Arceo-Vergara assures.
 “And if the patient needs to be transferred to a long-term care facility, then we work together with social services to help them in that process.”
-In some cases, a full recovery may not be possible.
-Instead of returning home, permanent placement in an assisted living facility, memory care unit or nursing home may better suit a senior's needs.

-Choosing a skilled nursing facility can be a daunting task for patients and their loved ones.
+Choosing a skilled nursing facility can be a daunting task for patients and their family caregivers.
 But, by asking the right questions, you will be able to assess which facilities offer the highest quality restorative nursing care and rehabilitative care programs that are the best fit for your loved one.